-Newsletter for February 2018
+Newsletter for May 2018

 Car Park – Please make sure that you display your guild card in your car as this will help keep check on the parking in the church car park.

 RSN – We have an outing planned for the Royal School of Needlework on 23rd June.
 33 seat coach has been booked.
 Visit maximum 24 members on first come first served basis.
 Members could be accompanied on coach only by a guest (to maximum 33 places) who may want to visit Hampton Court Palace.
 Palace tickets extra cost. £10 deposit to HF to secure place.